 Once a maximum model has been specified, you need to decide how you will determine which predictors need to be retained in the model.
 Criteria for retention can be based on non-statistical considerations or the statistical significance of the predictor.
-It is essential that both be considered.
+It is essential that both be considered and the non-statistical considerations will be discussed first.